dballari/custom-search-excerpt/readme.txt

 This plugin focuses on displaying relevant excerpts on search result pages and doesn’t change excerpts elsewhere on your site.
 It’s lightweight and easy to modify for additional functionality if desired.

 == Changelog ==

+= 0.0.2 =
+* Use mb_ string functions for multibyte characters like Chinese

 = 0.0.1 =
 * Pass all checks with Plugin Check plugin